paulmcauley/classikstyles-icons/README.md

 ## Introduction

-Classik with square highlight Icons is a freedesktop.org compatible icon theme.
-It's a fork of the KDE Breeze Icons theme with modified titlebar buttons to match the Classik button icon style with Square button highlight style.
+Classik with square highlight Icons is a freedesktop.org compatible icon theme subset.
+It inherits the KDE Breeze Icons theme, except has modified titlebar buttons to match the Classik button icon style with Square button highlight style.

 ## Guidelines